 Five species of sea turtle may be expected to occur in Timor Sea waters either feeding or migrating between feeding and nesting grounds.
 These are the Flatback (Natator depressus), Hawksbill (Eretmochelys imbricata), Green (Chelonia mydas) and Leatherback (Dermochelys coriacea) and Loggerhead turtles.
-Fifteen species of seasnake are recorded from the Timor Sea and it is possible that some species inhabit shoals in the vicinity of the Kitan Development.
+Fifteen species of seasnake are recorded from the Timor Sea and it is possible that some species inhabit shoals to the south of the permit area.
 The number and variety of fish species present in the region has not been quantified, although studies have identified a large variety of demersal fish which are common to the area.